todogroup/ospology/ospo-book/content/en/02-chapter.md

 ## Introduction

 Organizations of various types, including end-user companies, software companies, universities, and public administrations, all have a relationship with open source.
 To handle software responsibly, organizations need to engage with open source.
-Establishing an organizational structure is an initial step to consolidate commitment, which is where an OSPO comes into play, as it acts as a means for organizations to support their objectives and address challenges when it comes to open source.
+Establishing an organizational structure is an initial step to consolidate commitment, which is where an OSPO comes into play, as it acts as a means for organizations to support their objectives and address challenges regarding open source.
 For instance:

-- **The tension between the need to ship product features and the need to contribute back to open source:** Open source contributions may take a back seat when dealing with multiple day-to-day tasks.
+- **The tension between the need to ship product features and to contribute back to open source:** Open source contributions may take a back seat when dealing with multiple day-to-day tasks.

 - **Procurement processes with never-ending steps:** Open source is a dynamic ecosystem whose contributions should occur as smoothly and naturally as possible.
 The long procurement processes faced in highly regulated environments, such as finance companies and governments, create a barrier to open source contribution and engagement.